SerhiiShcheh/softserve-training-project/README.md

 On the [main application page](http://localhost:3000/) user can see the form where they can choose to either shorten a URL or upload a file.

 User chooses a file they want to upload and clicks on the "Get short URL" button.
-After that they see the page or a popup window with the generated short URL in format: http://localhost:3000/{short URL} (ex. http://localhost:3000/aBcdE).
+After that they see the page or a popup window with the generated short URL in format: `http://localhost:3000/{shortURL}` (ex. http://localhost:3000/aBcdE).
 Generated short URL should be random set of alphanumeric characters and be no longer than 5 symbols.
 Generated short URL must not contain file extension.

 A request from the user is sent to the server as POST request in "multipart/form-data" enctype.
 Server responds shortened URL to the user with HTTP status code "201 Created".